cmstead/jsLearnerForms/README.md

 The test runner will rerun as you update your source code.
 It will run all tests until it reaches a failing test.

+### Starting a Form Over ###

+These forms are intended to be done more than once.
+In order to make this easy to do, there is a reset script.
+At the prompt type `node reset-form #` where # is the number of the form to reset.

+Example of resetting first form:

+`node reset-form 1`

 ## Skills covered per form ##

 This section will be updated as forms are completed and ready for use.